 I hope this series has been helpful to you in the planning to use novels in your classroom.
 I promise you will not be sorry and you may just be the spark that takes your student on a lifetime love of reading!

-You can find Where the Red Fern Grows Novel Study, Wonder Novel Study, Hatchet Novel Study, Tuck Everlasting Novel Study, Projekt 1065 Novel Study, and A Wrinkle in Time Novel Study that are mentioned above in my store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find Where the Red Fern Grows Novel Study, Wonder Novel Study, Hatchet Novel Study, Tuck Everlasting Novel Study, Projekt 1065 Novel Study, and A Wrinkle in Time Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!